-Do you have a road bike for 2023?
-If you don’t then relax.
-In this guide, I will help you to choose the best entry-level road bikes.
+Do you have a road bike for 2024?
+If you still don’t, there’s nothing to worry about.
+In this guide, we will help you choose the best entry-level road bike for your needs.

-We have picked out the best entry-level road bikes, that are not too expensive but offer great value.
+Taking these features into consideration, we have picked out the best entry-level road bikes, that are not too expensive but offer great value in terms of features and ride quality.

 1. Tommaso Imola